hardbyte/python-can/doc/bus.rst

     :members:
     :special-members: __iter__

+.. autoclass:: can.interfaces.interface.Bus
+    :members:
+    :special-members: __iter__

 Transmitting
 ''''''''''''

-Writing to the bus is done by calling the :meth:`~can.Bus.send` method and passing a :class:`~can.Message` object.
+Writing to the bus is done by calling the :meth:`~can.BusABC.send()` method and passing a :class:`~can.Message` object.

 Receiving